Double bass - Notation

-The double-bass is the only transposing stringed instrument.
+The double-bass is a transposing stringed instrument.
 Because of its deep pitch, notation for it is written an octave higher than it sounds in bass clef.

 Until Beethoven the double-bass and cello played their parts from a shared “bass” part.
 The double-bass played the same part as the cello, automatically doubling it an octave below.
 On older or four-stringed double-basses (lowest note E1) the cello’s lowest notes (to C2) could not be played an octave lower (C1).
 The double-bass usually played these notes an octave higher, in unison with the cello.